ome/omero-documentation/omero/users/cli/tag.rst

 Delete tags
 ^^^^^^^^^^^

-Tags can be deleted using the :omerocmd:`delete` command.
+Tags can be deleted using the :program:`omero delete` command.
 The tag or tag set must be specified as ``TagAnnotation:tag_id``.
 To delete tag ``123`` use::

     $ bin/omero delete TagAnnotation:123